Learn about the hazards of the Internet, cyberbullying, sexting, and tips for safe internet use.

 The National Center for Missing and Exploited Children (2009) defines sexting as “youth writing sexually explicit messages, taking sexually explicit photos of themselves or others in their peer group, and transmitting those photos and/or messages to their peers.”

-Often this happens when a teen “texts” a sexually explicit image via cell phone – perhaps to impress a boyfriend or girlfriend, or as a joke to a friend.
+Often this happens when a teen “texts” a sexually explicit image via cell phone, digital camera, or video game – perhaps to impress a boyfriend or girlfriend, or as a joke to a friend.
 However, it’s easy for the recipient to forward that image – by accident or on purpose – and soon it’s circulating through school.

 It is important to note that sending pornographic pictures of minors through Snapchat or other messaging services with disappearing pictures is still illegal and can still result in grave consequences.
 Most of these services store sent photos in their servers, and many people have phone apps that allow them to screenshot or save pictures without the sender’s knowledge.